MuntashirAkon/libadb-android/README.md

 Licensed under the GPLv3: https://www.gnu.org/licenses/gpl-3.0.html

-_It was not possible to use a permissive license because it has GPL dependencies._
+_It wasn't possible to use a permissive license because it has GPL dependencies.
+LibADB itself is dual licensed._